DevNet Lab 17 -- Automated testing with pyATS and Genie

 The pyATS and Genie tools use a YAML file to know which devices to connect to and what the correct credentials are.
 This file is called the testbed file.
 Genie has built-in functionality to create the testbed file for you.

-We start using the `genie` command by looking at the help options
+Start using the `genie` command by looking at the help options

 Enter the command `genie --help` to see all the available commands.
 For additional help on any command, use the `<command>` parameter, as shown below, for the create command.
 Note that `testbed` is one of the options for the create command.